 Tip: A folded up jacket or raincoat makes a great seat for parade watching.

 There is lots to do and see at Sesame Place so plan on making a trip back.
 Children are small but for a fleeting moment, and then the next thing you know they are packing their things and moving out.
 So make those special travel memories with them now before their hormones start going crazy and places like Sesame Place are no longer cool.

-If you live nearby, save money by investing in a These are memories that you and your family will treasure forever.
+If you live nearby, save money by investing in a Season Pass.
+These are memories that you and your family will treasure forever.